Halle Berry, 53, Flaunts Sensational Figure In Mind-Blowing Instagram Selfie

 “Cheetah chic!” quipped a fourth Instagram user, clearly enchanted by Halle’s smoking-hot look.

-“While the rest is amazing, you covered the best part.”
+“While the rest is amazing, you covered the best part,” one particularly ardent fan said.